Non-reciprocal Light-harvesting Nanoantennae Made by Nature

 \section{Non-reciprocal Antennae}

-A regular antenna both receives and emits, because Maxwell's equations are symmetric with respect to time reversal\citep{Collin2001}, but a light harvestor that functions solely as a receiver must receive much better than it emits.
-What we seek is more than an optical equivalent of an electronic rectifier, which is artificial and is known as rectenna since 1960s~\citep{Brown1984}, but an optical counterpart of a duckbill check valve in fluid dynamics.
-Such a valve is a naturally designed passive device that exists in a human heart.
-In particular, these atrioventricular valves include the mitral valve and the tricuspid valve, and semilunar valves.
+A regular antenna both receives and emits, because Maxwell's equations are symmetric with respect to time reversal~\citep{Collin2001}, but a light harvester that functions solely as a receiver must receive much better than it emits.
+What we seek is more than an antenna working with diodes, which is artificial and is known as rectenna since 1960s~\citep{Brown1984}, but an optical counterpart of a duckbill check valve in fluid dynamics, which is a naturally designed passive device that exists in a human heart.

-As no modal or polarization properties of sunlight are known, we require mechanisms to break the (Lorentz) time-reversal symmetry\citep{Jalas2013a}.
-There are several possibilities to make such an optical check valve: \begin{itemize} \item Faraday rotator\citep{Faraday1839,Saleh2007}; \item circulator\citep{Collin2001,Scheucher2016}; \item duplexer\citep{Lira2012,Tzuang2014,Kim2015}; \item nonlinearity \citep{Lepri2011,Mahmoud2015,Krause2008a,Poulton2012a,Tocci1995b,Gallo2001c}; and \item anapole \citep{Miroshnichenko2015}. \end{itemize} All five mechanisms are well known to the scientific and engineering communities. \begin{itemize} \item The first mechanism, a Faraday rotator, requires an externally applied magnetic field.
-All LH1-RC complexes are equipped with a non-heme iron at the RC, i.e. the Rhodobacter sphaeroides RC\citep{Allen1987}, which could provide the required field.
+As no modal or polarization properties of sunlight are known, we require mechanisms to break the (Lorentz) time-reversal symmetry~\citep{Jalas2013a}.
+There are several possibilities to make such an optical check valve: \begin{itemize} \item Faraday rotator~\citep{Faraday1839,Saleh2007}; \item duplexer~\citep{Lira2012,Tzuang2014,Kim2015}; \item nonlinearity (metamaterial) ~\citep{Lepri2011,Mahmoud2015,Krause2008a,Poulton2012a,Tocci1995b,Gallo2001c}; and \item anapole (toroidal dipole) ~\citep{Huang2013a,Miroshnichenko2015}. \end{itemize} All four mechanisms are well known to the scientific and engineering communities. \begin{itemize} \item The first mechanism, gyrotropic materials which use Faraday effect, requires an externally applied magnetic field.
+All LH1-RC complexes are equipped with a non-heme iron at the RC, which could provide the required field.
 The iron is not bound to any protein and can be exchanged with zinc ($Zn^{2+}$) or manganese ($Mn^{2+}$), just like a pearl in a mussel's mouth that chemists call "coordinated"~\citep{Lawrance2010}.
 The promising perovskite material for solar cells also have a lead ion ($Pb^{2+}$) at its center~\citep{Yang2017}.
-The role played by the non-heme iron has long been questioned, if not unknown to biochemists\citep{Hermes2006}.
-Biologists know that it serves as a source or sink of electrons during electron transfer or oxidation–reduction chemistry\citep{Nordlund2011}, without recognizing the implication of magnetic fields.
+The role played by the non-heme iron has long been questioned, if not unknown to biochemists~\citep{Hermes2006}.
+Biologists know that it serves as a source or sink of electrons during electron transfer or redox (reduction-oxidation) chemistry~\citep{Nordlund2011}, without recognizing the implication of magnetic fields.
 The fact that the non-heme iron can be exchanged confirms our prediction about the role played by the iron.
 The effect is, however, typically small and decreases proportionally to the inverse square of the wavelength in an organic material, although there are isolated reports of large Faraday rotation~\citep{Vandendriessche2012,Vandendriessche2013}.